Anxiety

 When starting an SSRI medication in a patient who has never taken this type of medication, it is important to start at a low dose for the patient’s age and weight.

-SSRIs carry a Black Box warning due to a rare but significant risk of increased suicidality in the initial stages of treatment.
+SSRIs carry a Box Warning due to a concern for suicidal thoughts and behaviors in the initial stages of treatment.
 It is important to talk about the boxed warning with families during medication management visits and direct them to notify a provider if suicidal thoughts or behaviors develop or intensify.
+A more detailed discussion of suicide risk can be found on the Ohio Minds Matter Suicide and Suicide Risk page.
 Most studies suggest that the potential benefits of adding SSRI treatment for moderate to severe anxiety or depression treatment far outweigh the minimal potential risk that patients will experience increased suicidal ideation.

 Typical Starting Doses of SSRI’s: